Brad Butler

-Bradley Jay Butler, Jr. (born September 18, 1983, in Lynchburg, Virginia) is a former American football guard and tackle for the Buffalo Bills of the National Football League.
-He was drafted by the Bills in the fifth round of the 2006 NFL Draft.
+Bradley Jay Butler, Jr. (born September 18, 1983) is an American former professional football guard and tackle for the Buffalo Bills of the National Football League (NFL).
+He was selected by the Bills in the fifth round of the 2006 NFL draft.
 He played high school football at E.C.
 Glass High School and college football at the University of Virginia.

 College career

 Butler is one of three Cavaliers in school history to start four consecutive bowl games.
-He started thirty-one consecutive games at right tackle, the longest streak at the University of Virginia since 1998.
-As a senior Butler started all eleven games he played.
+He started 31 consecutive games at right tackle, the longest streak at the University of Virginia since 1998.
+As a senior, Butler started all 11 games he played.
 Butler drew attention in 2005 when he hit Boston College defensive end Mathias Kiwanuka with a chop-block in the back of his knees several seconds after the whistle, in what is referred to as "the cheap shot heard 'round the ACC."

 Butler was suspended for the following game by his own team as a result of the dirty late hit.
+He won the Rock Weir Most Improved Player Award in 2005.

 Professional career

-Butler started all but two of the 33 career games he played in after being drafted in the fifth round of the 2006 draft.
-He was limited to just two games in 2009 after sustaining a serious knee injury in Week 2 against Tampa Bay.

-Buffalo Bills

-Butler was drafted by the Bills in the fifth round of the 2006 NFL Draft.
+Butler was selected by the Buffalo Bills in the fifth round of the 2006 NFL draft with the 143rd overall pick.
 He played in two games with the Bills in his rookie season.
 On September 2, 2007, he was named the starting right guard for the Bills.
 In 2009, Butler was voted to USA Today's All-Joe Team which honors hardworking and valuable players who are overlooked.
-He retired from professional football after the 2009 season.
+He was limited to just two games in 2009 after sustaining a serious knee injury in Week 2 against Tampa Bay.
+He retired from professional football after the 2009 season, stating, "My passion for education, country and community is something that I am ready to devote my full attention to.
+I believe the best way to pursue these spheres of interest is to step away from the game of football at this point in my life."
+Butler started all but two of the 33 career games he played in.